 2. Citrine Wagtail

-Motacilla citreola is also known as a citrine wagtail.
+Motacilla citreola is also known as a Citrine Wagtail.
 It is a small bird in the Motacillidae family.
 It is one of those Canadian birds that cannot be spotted very often in the country.

 Citrine means yellowish colour.
 The bird’s name thus tells us a lot about the colour of the bird, yellow.